-Educators are expressing concern that the publishing of data relating college costs and projected future earnings could be misleading to applicants.
+What Is A College Degree Worth?Educators are expressing concern that the publishing of data relating college costs and projected future earnings could be misleading to applicants.

 The Typical College Student Has ChangedDespite the economy, increased outcry over costs, and debate about the value, forty-one percent of 18-24-year-olds attend college.
 But who goes and how they go are changing.

 Enrollment Continues Downward At Pennsylvania's Public UniversitiesThe 14 Pennsylvania state universities had seen more than a decade of enrollment increases, some record setting.
 But not the last two years.

 College TransfersAbout one third of students at all types of higher ed institutions transfer, with transfers peaking in the second year.

 Getting To CollegeOf the 16,000 students who began high school at a traditional Philadelphia public or charter school in 2006, 36% didn’t earn a diploma, while 28% graduated but didn’t go on to college.
 Something needs to change.

 Where Are The Jobs?A new report released by Georgetown University’s Center on Education and the Workforce sheds light on the current economic value of college degrees.

 Study: Latino Population Not Getting The Same Chances For College SuccessThe problem runs from a young age (Hispanic children are less likely to be enrolled in pre-school) to adulthood (Latinos have less than half the percentage of post-secondary degrees as the overall population), according to this new study by the College Board.

-The cost of college is stressing parents and putting students into debt, but they continue to bear the burden because they're convinced it is vital for the future.
+Part 3: Is College Worth It?The cost of college is stressing parents and putting students into debt, but they continue to bear the burden because they're convinced it is vital for the future.